mwtilton/devops/Setup-Process.md

 ##APP Servers
 **ONLY AFTER YOU BUILD THE DC AND Fileserver**
 --Enable RDP
---Run prepServer w/ update help –erroraction sil con
+--Run prepServer w/ update help â€“erroraction sil con
 --Run buildServer w/ ip information

 ##RDS Deployment
-**After DC and all VM’s are booted up and running**
+**After DC and all VMâ€™s are booted up and running**
 --prep RDS
 [ ] Fix prompt for Collection information
 --Setup script for server locations to app01/02/fileserver locations